 Normally the color saturation is relatively high by default.
 Whether you turn the Dazzle color off, you’ll still get a pretty saturated picture with punchy colors.
-While some may like it, some just prefer the natural looking photos.
+While some may like it, others may prefer the natural looking photos.
 Oppo F11 Pro does not support optical zoom and has only 4X digital zoom, which produces horrible results.

-The HDR is, however, inconsistent and even with backlight, it sometimes fails to brighten up the subject in the picture, Dazzle color, however, does a great job and not only enhances the colors but also brings details to the structure and brightens up the image.
+The HDR is, however, inconsistent and even with backlight, it sometimes fails to brighten up the subject in the picture, Dazzle color, however, does a great job as it not only enhances the colors but also brings details to the structure and brightens up the image.

 With a well-lit subject, the HDR, however, does not make any difference but the night mode really does the job of controlling the lights pretty adequately but somehow manages to dull the colors like in the picture below.